RelativOK/Christmas/README.md

 Hi there
-who ever moves first is a Bananana
+who ever moves first is a Bananana-
 If you moved give a star

 So now stop reading this and you'll find 1 cent tomorrow